markmarijnissen/stockticker/README.md

 			@animate 'increase'
 		else if @previousPrice > @model.currentPrice
 			@animate 'decrease'
+		# store 'previous price' to compare with on next render
 		@previousPrice = @model.currentPrice
 ```
-This is simply done by storing the price of the previous render, and calling the appropriate
-animation when the current price changes.

 The animation function adds the animation class, triggering the animation.
 It also **removes** the class when the mediation is done.
-This serves a double purpose: It ensures the animation will be played when the next price change occurs, but it also supports old browsers.
+This serves a double purpose:
+* It ensures the animation will be played when the next price change occurs
+* It supports old browsers.
 When the browser can't animate, the Stock element will simply show a different background for a brief moment.

 ```
 	animate: (css) ~>
 		$body = @$ '.body'